Explore UAB

 1-6 hours

-Admission to bioinformatics master’s program (Plan B: “Project Option”) is required.
+Admission to the bioinformatics master’s program (Plan B: “Project Option”) is required.
 Independent study to conduct bioinformatics research projects, guided by the instructor as the mentor.
 Permission of instructor and graduate program director is required.

 INFO 699: Bioinformatics Master’s Thesis Research